CasualMathEnjoyer/lednicka_frontend/README.md

 # lednicka frontend
 python to apk

-I do not recommend this.
+I do NOT recommend this.

 main.py file contains the code to be executed
 .kv file to be added for more specifications later